A MEMORIAL TO MASS SHOOTING VICTIMS IN DUNBLANE, SCOTLAND

 The reaction was swift after a deranged 28-year-old man with an AR-15 carbine massacred 35 people in the Tasmanian port town of Port Arthur in April 1996.

-A new law was passed called the National Firearms Agreement.
+A new law -- the National Firearms Agreement -- was quickly enacted.
 It prohibited automatic and semiautomatic assault rifles and pump shotguns, tightened licensing rules, established a 28-day waiting period for gun purchases, created a national gun registry and instituted a buyback program that removed more than 20 percent of firearms from public circulation.
 There have been no mass killings in Australia since.

 Total intentional gun deaths fell by half in the decade after the 1996 restrictions even as Australia's population grew nearly 14 percent.
 Meanwhile, the rate of gun suicides per 100,000 people dropped 65 percent from 1995 to 2006, and the rate of gun homicides fell 59 percent.